 Founded in 1998 with the support of the Centenary of Federation, this level of the competition originally emphasised the ability of students to research a particular area.
 In the first few years, these areas were predominantly Australian history and civics.
 Since 2001 topics have covered a wide range of contemporary issues of relevance to junior secondary students.
 The 10 successful regional teams attend a 3 day championships camp, including workshops with some of the state's most experienced adjudicators.

-You can see a list of past winners of the competition by clicking here, and you can watch the 2016 final below by either clicking play, or if you click on the title you'll be taken to Vimeo to watch the debate.
+Please explore the past winners of the competition, and you can watch the 2020 final below or go to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
-Congratulations again to these debaters and everyone who made the competition such a success in 2016.
+Congratulations again to these debaters and everyone who made the competition such a success.